-Make Me a Summary of the World is the first major survey of Rina Banerjee’s work in the US, which includes large-scale installations, sculptures, and paintings produced over two decades
+Make Me a Summary of the World is the first major survey of the work of Rina Banerjee in the US, which includes large-scale installations, sculptures, and paintings produced over two decades

-Altogether, the 33 works in the exhibition show Banerjee’s ongoing desire to summarise the complexity, beauty, and sense of disequilibrium that can arise in a world undergoing constant fragmentation and renewal.
+Altogether, the 33 works in the exhibition show how Rina Banerjee has an ongoing desire to summarise the complexity, beauty, and sense of disequilibrium that can arise in a world undergoing constant fragmentation and renewal.

 Banerjee’s works often reflect her South Asian ancestry, but are not limited by biography, ethnicity, race, or class.
 ‘You see an elasticity of boundaries in her hybrid characters, which contain associations with the feminine but avoid socially constructed expectations of gender,’ continued Scala.
 ‘Banerjee seeks to transcend labels and reject fixed definitions and by doing so frames identity as an ongoing process of negotiation and personal choice’.